Colac (03) 5232 5100

 • Family members have access to a lounge with kitchenette

-• 24 hour access to anaesthetic services
+• 24 hours access to anaesthetic services

 • Diagnostic services including pathology, radiology/medical imaging (Hours restricted)

-• Access to Level one neonatal nursery.
+• Access to Level one neonatal nursery

 Visiting hours